MicrosoftDocs/cpp-docs/docs/cpp/aliases-and-typedefs-cpp.md

 ```

- Aliases also work with function pointers, but much more readable than typedef's equivalent:
+ Aliases also work with function pointers, but are much more readable than the equivalent typedef:

 ```cpp